06 February 2014

 forty is not the new twenty. forty is not even the new thirty. forty is the new forty. because forty is forty. forty is good, forty is great, forty doesn't need to pretend to be anything it isn't.

 I did not always feel this way.
 I mean, I opened my arms to forty. or, said I was going to or something like that.
-I said I was ready, I said I wanted it. but I didn't mean it, I didn't want it, not even for a second.
-I stood at forty's door and just stared through it, hopelessly. and that cool woman I thought for sure I would be, the one who'd embrace every wrinkle, every grey hair, every bit of sag and droop, the unashamed, unapologetic one who'd wear every imperfection like the aging champion she would surely be, that woman was nowhere to be found. truth be told, that woman was probably someone my twenty-something self foolishly invented. and so I began to see myself in photographs and think, is that what I really look like? and then: omg am I actually that woman? who sees herself in photographs and says things like that?
+I said I was ready, I said I wanted it. but I didn't mean it, I didn't want it, not even for one second.
+I stood at forty's door and stared through it, hopelessly. and that cool woman I thought for sure I'd be, the one who'd embrace every wrinkle, every grey hair, every bit of sag and droop, the unashamed, unapologetic one who'd wear the imperfections like the aging champion she'd surely be, that woman was nowhere to be found. truth be told, that woman was probably someone my twenty-something self foolishly invented. and so I began to see myself in photographs and think, is that what I really look like? and then, omg am I actually that woman? who sees herself in photographs and says things like that?

 which is when you realize forty is not the new twenty. it is not the new thirty, it is not the new anything. forty is forty because calling it anything else would be an insult to the decade you've worked so hard to find your way into. pretending it's anything else means you've missed the point entirely. forty is forty and what you know in your bones is that you wouldn't have it any other way.

 (for lovely susannah and all the lovely women who've shared their story in honor of her 41st birthday and for all women everywhere, whatever your age)